-With so many of us relying on social media for our daily communication, it may seem there’s no need to refine our writing skills, or to expand our vocabularies.
+In this time of prolonged quarantine and stay-cations, many of us rely on virtual events and social media for our daily communication.
+This has led to a consideration that there’s no need to refine our writing skills, expand our vocabularies, or to learn to insert artistic elements more effectively.
 After all, on an average day all we need are the latest shortcuts for texting and tweeting.
 Right?

 But what if you’re applying for a new job?
 Or you’re needing to write a comprehensive report or deliver a dynamic speech?
 And how can you increase your odds of impressing potential financial backers who have requested a business plan or executive summary?